 Can I Give My Dog a Jalapeno?
 Answer: Not Recommended

-There are no health benefits to a dog eating a jalapeno, and there’s no pressing reason to give it to them.
-Because of that it’s recommended that you don’t give your dog jalapenos and keep them away from your dog to prevent them from accidentally eating them.
+There are no health benefits to a dog eating a jalapeno, and there’s no valid reason to give it to them.
+It’s recommended that you don’t give your dog jalapenos and keep them away from your pets to prevent them from accidentally eating them.

 Dogs and Spicy Foods